giangph58/CS50P/README.md

 This repository will contain:
 - Problem set solutions
-- Lecture notes and examples
-- Practice exercises
 - Final project
+- References to lecture notes and examples

 ## Getting Started